 This obsession with the perfect body can reach an extreme level, causing abnormal eating habits that are unhealthy and even life-threatening in certain instances.
 When extreme food restriction or excessive exercise reaches unhealthy levels, the issue can progress into an eating disorder.
 Eating disorders are a type of mental health disorder.
 While dangerous and life-threatening if left untreated, recovery from eating disorders is possible.

 The American Psychiatric Association lists three main types of eating disorders: bulimia nervosa, anorexia nervosa and binge eating disorder.
 There are also several other less common eating disorders, as well as a category for all symptoms that don’t fall into one of the other categories, called Other Specified Feeding or Eating Disorder (OSFED).
 The acronym OSFED replaced Eating Disorder Not Otherwise Specified (EDNOS).

-Most research concludes that women are more affected than men by eating disorders, however, men don’t often report having an eating disorder or seek treatment due to the stigma surrounding these conditions.
+Most research concludes that women are more affected than men by eating disorders, however, men do not often report having an eating disorder or seek treatment due to the stigma surrounding these conditions.
 No matter the most common demographics for individuals with eating disorders, these conditions cross-cultural, age and gender lines.

 What Is an Eating Disorder?

 Like other mental health disorders, eating disorders are often misunderstood and thought to be a choice.
 However, eating disorders are serious medical conditions that can be dangerous and life-threatening.
 Dieting does not constitute an eating disorder but may be a possible trigger.